niclash/spring-petclinic/ZestMigration.md

 inside the Pet.
 And the factory of the ```Visit``` could also be in the Pet class, where it kind of belong.

+## Service layer
+The service layer is pathetic.
+A bunch of methods in the wrong place.
+But instead of fixing the design issue, we should first convert it to Zest code.

+Implementing a new ClinicServiceMixin took about 10 minutes.